influxdata/telegraf/docs/CONFIGURATION.md

 - **logfile**:
   Name of the file to be logged to when using the "file" logtarget.
 If set to the empty string then logs are written to stderr.
+Currently, logs are UTC+0 only.

 - **logfile_rotation_interval**:
   The logfile will be rotated after the time interval specified.
 When set to